 AI is no longer science fiction, and it’s become an increasingly important component of modern business.
 Professionals with the right knowledge and skills can help integrate innovative processes and drive their evolution in meaningful ways.

-Maryville University’s online Bachelor of Science in Data Science can be the key first step toward a satisfying career as a machine learning scientist.
+Maryville University’s data science bachelor degree online can be the key first step toward a satisfying career as a machine learning scientist.
 Our program is designed to help you develop expertise in concepts such as big data, predictive modeling, and machine learning.
 Discover how Maryville can help prepare you for a career at the forefront of data.